Chinyalisaur: Geography

 Chinyalisaur is a semi-urban settlement.
 It is named after a nearby village called Chinyali.
 'Saur' is the Garhrwali word for "plain" area.
 Chinyalisaur is located along the pilgrimage route to Gangotri.
 It is surrounded by small mountains and sits on the banks of the river Bhagirathi.
 The Chinyali Saur was the native land of Bisht Thakurs.The Bisht Thakurs are said to be settled here from almost 500 years from 1535.
 The Nagraja temple is the oldest temple here.
 The patti there had been named after the Mansabdars Bisht Thakurs as Bishtpati.
 This place was known for his long plain lands and farming.

-It is around 70 kilometres from Chamba, 34 kilometers from Uttarkashi and 100km from capital Dehradun.
+It is around 70 kilometres from Chamba, 34 kilometers from Uttarkashi and 100 km from capital Dehradun.

 The Arch Bridge, Shri Krishna Trilokhi Nath Nagraja Mandir, Balaji Mandir Dharashu, Ganga Beach, Trek To Nagraja Dhar, etc are locations to visit and enjoy with friends and family.

 A lake formed by the Tehri power project covers some part of this town.
 The arch bridge over the lake is an attraction point.

 Krishi Vigyan Kendra is located there.